 Established by the Nomura Security Company in June 1990 in order to strengthen bilateral relations through cultural and academic assistance.

-Exchange of Visits Between Japan and the Kingdom of Bahrain(Mainry in the Past Five Years)
+Exchange of Visits Between Japan and the Kingdom of Bahrain

-Significant visits form Japan to Bahrain
+Significant visits from Japan to the Kingdom of Bahrain

 -